yt-project/yt/doc/source/analyzing/analysis_modules/photon_simulator.rst

 evacuated two "bubbles" of radius 30 kpc at a distance of 50 kpc from the center.

-Now, we create a parameter file out of this dataset:
+Now, we create a yt Dataset object out of this dataset:

 .. code:: python